sfeir-open-source/sfeir-school-terraform/steps/extra02-extend-terraform/README.md

   go build
   ```

-Put the binary generated in the `test` folder and run `terraform init`.
+Put the binary generated in the `test` directory and run `terraform init`.